-Amounts due with each statement are due and payable immediately.
+\Amounts due with each statement are due and payable immediately.

 All Payments should be in US Dollars.
-We accept checks, Wire Payments, Visa and Master automatically on the billing dates or soon thereafter, unless we are notified otherwise.
+We accept checks, Wire Payments, Visa and Master Card.
+WE DO NOT TAKE AMERICAN EXPRESS.
+Credit cards given on file will be billed automatically on the billing dates or soon thereafter, unless we are notified otherwise.
 Credit cards may also be added to your account through your parent dashboard.